cplain/consent/README.md

 });
 ```

-Due to how Android processes permissions you also need to add the following code (which can be placed in a base activity if it suits your pattern
+Due to how Android processes permissions you also need to add the following code (which can be placed in a base activity or fragment if it suits you)

 ```java
 @Override